therealsphinx/support.balsamiq.com/content/tutorials/filesymbolb3.md

 * * *

 ## 4\.
-Move the Mockups file to the "assets" folder
+Move the Mockups File to The "Assets" Folder

 ![Move the Mockups file to the "assets" folder](https://media.balsamiq.com/img/support/guides/How_to_use_an_existing_file_as_a_Symbol_in_Mockups_for_Desktop/media_1380046489555.png)